Burner Express Bus tickets for 2025 are on sale now.

 During Exodus, Burner Express uses a different exit to avoid all traffic until the highway.
 This is usually a big time saver for riders.
 Don’t forget to bring warm layers and water for the trip home — spending hours on an air-conditioned bus can be a shock after acclimatizing to the desert heat.

-Please see Burner Express staff on site to answer any additional questions.
+Please see Burner Express staff on site to answer any additional questions or read the